c0dr/simon-schraeder.de/content/_index.md

 weight: -270
 ---

 Hello World!
-I'm Simon Schraeder, a Computer Science Student (3rd year) and a passionate (web) developer (mostly nodejs + React/Redux).
+I'm Simon Schraeder, a passionate web developer working mostly with Java/NodeJS and React/Vue.

-I'm currently in the process of writing my bacheolor thesis on automated testing of REST API endpoints in an microservice environment.
-The rest of the time I'm working with my team at T-Systems on an React webservice project.
+Currently I'm working at Breuninger creating the best-in-class online shop with Java services and cutting-edge frontend technologies.

 As you can guess my time to write blog posts is a bit limited at the moment, so I encourage you to check out my few [GitHub projects](https://github.com/c0dr) as well.